vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/calculating-gatewaysender-event-queue-size.md

 ---
 data-featured: false
 date: 2021-01-19
-description: 'This article describes how to use the ObjectGraphSizer to calculate the size of a GatewaySender queue.
+description: This article describes how to use the ObjectGraphSizer to calculate the size of a GatewaySender queue.

-  '
 lastmod: '2021-04-22'
 team:
 - Barry Oglesby